 Are you planning to do a new release soon?

 Just asking to see if it's worth to port the patch to current Debian package or is simply better to wait a few days for the new release.

-#12 Updated by Ricardo Mones about 1 month ago
+#12 Updated by Ricardo Mones 2 months ago

 Hiroyuki Yamamoto wrote: